 The inland fish production data from 1970-71 to 2019-20 in Table 1, represented graphically in Figure 5, shows a non-linear upward trend in inland fish production.

 Fig. 5.
-Inland Fish Production in India in Lakhs Tonnes
+Inland Fish Production in India in Lakh Tonnes

 Trends in Inland Fish Production